Puget Sound Energy transmission line project

 Sammamish - Juanita 115 kV transmission line

-- We have submitted land use permit applications to the City of Redmond and the City of Kirkland
+- We have received land use approvals from the City of Redmond and the City of Kirkland.

-- On the evening of Thursday, May 21, 2020, we hosted an online neighborhood meeting to discuss the project with residents from the City of Redmond.
-The meeting was held prior to the City taking action on the project, and Redmond residents and businesses had an opportunity to review the proposed project, ask questions, and provide input.
-Given the current coronavirus (COVID-19) public health guidelines, the meeting was held online to ensure the health and safety of staff and residents.
-You can view the recorded neighborhood meeting here: Presentation, City of Redmond land use permit process.
+- We hosted two virtual neighborhood meetings to discuss the project with interested parties from the Cities of Redmond and Kirkland.
+The meetings were held prior to the Cities taking action on the project.
+Redmond and Kirkland interested parties had an opportunity to review the proposed project, ask questions, and provide input.
+Given the current coronavirus (COVID-19) public health guidelines, the meetings were held online to ensure the health and safety of staff and community members.
+You can view the recorded neighborhood meetings here:

 - View some typical 115 kV transmission lines and poles.

 Demand for power is growing in King County.
 The electric system serving Redmond and Kirkland – referred to as the Moorlands electric system – has exceeded available capacity.
 The Sammamish – Juanita transmission line is a critical upgrade required to increase system capacity and reliability for more than 61,000 customers in Redmond and Kirkland.

 The project, which consists of adding just over five miles of new and upgraded 115 kV transmission line, upgrading aging substation equipment and looping the Totem substation, will provide the system capacity and reliability to serve future growth in both cities.
 Once completed, the Totem substation will be connected to two transmission lines.
 If one line goes out, the other line will still feed the substation and provide power to customers.

 This project will ensure PSE can continue to supply customers in Redmond and Kirkland with dependable power for years to come.
 For more information about the project, review our project fact sheet.